-- this application is subject to U.S. Federal government taxes as well as to State of Hawaii government taxes.
+- This scholarship is subject to U.S. Federal government taxes as well as to State of Hawaii government taxes.
 Payment of taxes is the responsibility of the student.

-Eligibility: The following criteria must be met in order for applicants to be eligible for these endowments:
+The following criteria must be met in order for applicants to be eligible for these scholarships:

 - Bachelor’s Scholarship: Applicants must have completed secondary school by the deadline for submitting a university application for admission to their undergraduate program.
 In some countries, this means having completed “Form 6.”
 In other countries, this may mean having completed “Grade 12.”
 Individuals who have completed some undergraduate level courses but have not obtained the equivalent of a U.S. four-year bachelor’s degree are also eligible and strongly encouraged to apply.